-Generally speaking, there are two approaches we might take, the static one and the dynamic (behavioral) one.
+Generally speaking, there are two approaches we might take: the static one and the dynamic (behavioral) one.

-Statically we monitor suspicions activity surges, as described in the previous chapter, marking an unusually high density of requests coming from specific networks or Referers (actually, any piece of information suits if it splits users into more or less independent groups: for example, OS version or system language would suffice if you can gather those).
+Statically we monitor suspicious activity surges, as described in the previous chapter, marking an unusually high density of requests coming from specific networks or Referers (actually, any piece of information suits if it splits users into more or less independent groups: for example, OS version or system language would suffice if you can gather those).

-Behavioral analysis means we're examining the history of requests made by a specific user, searching for non-typical patterns, such as "unhuman" order of traversing endpoints or too small pauses between requests.
+Behavioral analysis involves examining the history of requests made by a specific user, i.e., searching for non-typical patterns, such as an "inhuman" order of traversing endpoints or too small pauses between requests.

-Importantly, when we talk about "users," we will have to make duplicate systems to observe them both using tokens (cookies, logins, phone numbers) and IP addresses, as malefactors aren't obliged to preserve the tokens between requests, or might keep a pool of them to impede their exposure.
+Importantly, when we talk about "users," we will have to create duplicate systems to observe them using both tokens (cookies, logins, phone numbers) and IP addresses, as malefactors aren't obliged to preserve the tokens between requests or might keep a pool of them to impede their exposure.